Characters: The Amazing Race 5

 - Insane Troll Logic: When hitting the Roadblock at an Argentinian cow ranch in the second leg, they took the clue asking for the team member with "quick hands and quick feet" to mean that they would have to stick their hand up a cow's ass.

 - Inspirationally Disadvantaged: Played perversely at times.
-They played up Charla's dwarfism to gain help from the locals and preferential treatment on flights.
-Then said the other teams were jealous of them.
+They played up Charla's dwarfism to gain help from the locals and preferential treatment on flights, then said other teams were jealous of them.

 - Large Ham: Mostly Mirna, though Charla had her moments ("I got electrocuted!").

 - The Load: Mirna became this during most of the tasks, forcing Charla to carry her, almost literally in the case of the beef.
-In the MADtv parody sketch The Amazing Presidential Race, Mirna pawned off a Roadblock consisting of the tasks Charla had to do combined into one onto her, with Charla resignedly saying "Go figure."
+In the MADtv parody sketch The Amazing Presidential Race, Mirna pawned off a Roadblock consisting of the tasks Charla had to do combined into one onto her, with Charla resignedly saying "Yeah, yeah, big surprise."

 - Manipulative Editing: In My Ox is Broken, Marshall & Lance talk about how Mirna got such a positive edit that they could not even convince their own mother how rude and obnoxious she could be in real life, but would then go on to admit that, in comparison, they had also gotten a fairly good edit.

 - Motor Mouth: Mirna.

 Mirna: I think Colin's jealous of me, and he has a Napoleon Complex.
 This crazy person is trying to assault me.
-His girlfriend is submisive, and he's able to dominate her.
+His girlfriend is submissive, and he's able to dominate her.

 - No Indoor Voice: Mirna tended to yell everything at Charla.